nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 ```

 ### Register Virtual Cluster

+When registering a virtual cluster as a deployment runtime cluster, you need to first register the physical cluster as the host cluster, and then register the virtual cluster to the host cluster.

 1. Clone the command-line repository to your local machine.

 ```Shell
 git clone https://github.com/nautes-labs/cli.git
 ```

 2. Replace the variables in the host cluster property template located at the relative path `examples/demo-cluster-host.yaml`, including `$suffix`, `$api-server`, and `$kubeconfig`.

 ```Shell